alphagov/verify-self-service/doc/adr/0003-use-pundit-for-rbac.md

 * AWS Cognito groups don't have unique identifiers other than name which means all team names must be unique
 * Roles aren't specifically defined within the model of the application
+* We don't need to store user roles or mappings within our application but it's managed in a single place (Cognito)